elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-elements-of-critical-thinking.md

 url: /learn/education-studies/questions/what-are-the-main-elements-of-critical-thinking
 score: -1.0
 related_article1:
-    id: 160679
+    id: 160675
-    title: Why is engagement in lectures important for academic success?
+    title: >-
+        What are the steps involved in conducting effective research?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-engagement-in-lectures-important-for-academic-success
+    url: /learn/education-studies/questions/what-are-the-steps-involved-in-conducting-effective-research
 related_article2:
+    id: 160688
+    title: >-
+        What are the benefits of reflective practice for professional growth?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-benefits-of-reflective-practice-for-professional-growth
+related_article3:
     id: 160663
+    title: >-
-    title: What are the essential components of a well-structured academic essay?
+        What are the essential components of a well-structured academic essay?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-academic-essay
-related_article3:
-    id: 160683
-    title: What are the characteristics of traditional classroom environments compared to online learning platforms?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-traditional-classroom-environments-compared-to-online-learning-platforms
 related_article4:
-    id: 160677
+    id: 160686
-    title: What are the differences between cognitive learning and constructivist approaches?
+    title: >-
+        How does the forgetting curve impact learning, and what strategies can combat it?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-differences-between-cognitive-learning-and-constructivist-approaches
+    url: /learn/education-studies/questions/how-does-the-forgetting-curve-impact-learning-and-what-strategies-can-combat-it
 related_article5:
     id: 160663
+    title: >-
-    title: What are the essential components of a well-structured academic essay?
+        What are the essential components of a well-structured academic essay?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-academic-essay
 ---